This is lesson #4 in my thyroid beginner series and today it’s all about the hormone T3.

 This may be why patients who start taking T3 medication often feel much better compared to when they were on T4 medications by themselves.

-T3 fits into the categories of test, medication and hormone all in one.
+T3 fits into the categories of tests, medication, and hormones all in one.

 Understanding what T3 does and how it works is critical to understanding thyroid function in the body because it is considered to do all of the “heavy lifting”.